milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Anthos: Anthos includes the following Premium Software components:

 Anthos core software: Anthos core software enables you to run containers on Kubernetes and can be deployed on premises in your own data center, as well as in both private and public clouds.
-Anthos Service Mesh - Software: Anthos Service Mesh is a suite of tools to run a reliable service mesh on Anthos, to help you monitor, manage and secure traffic between the services deployed on Anthos.
+Anthos Service Mesh - Software: Anthos Service Mesh - Software is a suite of tools to run a reliable service mesh on Anthos, to help you monitor, manage and secure traffic between the services deployed on Anthos.
+Anthos Identity Service - Software: Anthos Identity Service - Software may be downloaded and installed in supported cluster types and environments to let administrators set up authentication with their preferred Identity providers for one or more Anthos clusters.
 Connect Software: Connect Software may be downloaded and installed in clusters to enable connectivity between the customer-registered cluster and Google Cloud.
 Cloud Logging and Cloud Monitoring for Anthos: Cloud Logging and Cloud Monitoring can be deployed in a range of hybrid cloud environments to enable centralized log storage, log analysis, metrics capture, metrics trending, customized alerting, and application debug tracing.